Mom’s amazing Potato Chip Cookies with Chocolate Drizzle. A must-make around the holidays!

 Every summer I would keep a journal of my daily work, my interludes with new friends, and the life lessons a young girl can only learn by taking her eyes off herself and focusing them on the much greater needs of others.
 I also took notes on the flavorful dishes I had experienced.
 I didn’t know it at the time, but that was my introduction to recipe writing.
 I would come home at the end of each summer and try to replicate some of the foods I had experienced; now-and-again with success.

-Wrap the dough and refrigerate for at least 30 minutes.
+Wrap the dough in plastic and refrigerate for at least 30 minutes.

-Remove the parchment paper with the cookies from the sheet and cool on the counter.
-When cookies have cooled, melt the chocolate with 1 Tb. butter in the microwave for 30 seconds.
+- Remove the parchment paper with the cookies from the sheet and cool on the counter.
+When cookies have cooled, melt the chocolate with 1 tablespoon butter in the microwave for 30 seconds.
 Stir and repeat until smooth.
 Drizzle it over the cookies.
 Let the chocolate harden before serving.
-Makes 2 dozen.